TTemnik/part_of_CV/QA/Test-Documentation/readme.md

-## This is just a sample of Test Documentation.
+## This is just my samples of Test Documentation.